Who Will Be The Texans Week 1 Starter At Quarterback

-Each jock gave us their pick from 1-10 for either Watson or Savage based on who right now (August 7th) they think will start Week 1 of the regular season for the Texans.
+Each jock gave us their pick from 1-10 for either Watson or Savage based on who, after the game against the Panthers (August 10th), they think will start Week 1 of the regular season for the Texans.
 We figured out an average of their picks and that is who is favored to start.

 Give us your pick on our Facebook Page and we’ll tabulate a fan thoughts Starting Quarterback-O-Meter.